Eugloh/projectsetup/README.md

   - `id` – an identification number, specifically an integer, unique among the other projects.
-This number can be used whenever needing to identify this project within `projects` package functions.
+This number can be used whenever needing to identify this project within `projectsetup` package functions.
   - `title` – the title of the project.
-A nonambiguous substring of `title` (i.e., a substring that does not match any other project) can be used whenever needing to identify this project within `projects` package functions.
+A nonambiguous substring of `title` (i.e., a substring that does not match any other project) can be used whenever needing to identify this project within `projectsetup` package functions.
   - `short_title` – an optional unique nickname for the project.
-A nonambiguous substring of `short_title` (i.e., a substring that does not match any other project) can be used whenever needing to identify this project within `projects` package functions.
+A nonambiguous substring of `short_title` (i.e., a substring that does not match any other project) can be used whenever needing to identify this project within `projectsetup` package functions.
 This is useful if users cannot remember the long, formal project `title` nor the project `id`.
   - `current_owner` – the `id` of the author who is responsible for